Perth, Western Australia is a beautiful city, more like a big country town than a capital city.

 The case became a nationwide investigation.
 At first, it was thought that the murderer may be a taxi driver, and all drivers were DNA tested.
 The people of Claremont stopped using the taxis in fear of being in danger.
 There were multiple suspects over the years, though it wasn’t until 2016 that a man was finally arrested, Kewdale man, Bradley Robert Edwards.

 His DNA also allegedly matches a violent rape at the Karracutta Cemetery before the murders began.
 It is thought the man, originally from Huntingdale, might have started out as a peeping tom, and progressed to break and enters, then rapes and violent assaults.
 The murders occurred after the end of Mr Edwards first marriage and ended before he married his second wife.

 What is particularly frightening about Bradley Robert Edwards is that he is the step-father of a young daughter and was on the Belmont Little Athletics Group board.

 Bradley Edwards was charged with Jane and Ciara’s murder and jailed for 40 years.

 The three women murdered by the alleged Claremont Serial Killer.
 Sarah Spiers, Ciara Glennon and Jane Rimmer.

 4. Martha Rendell

-Martha moved in Thomas Morris who had separated from his wife.
-Thomas had custody of his four of his nine children, Arthur, Annie, Olive and George.
+Martha moved in Thomas Morris, who had separated from his wife.
+Thomas had custody of four of his nine children, Arthur, Annie, Olive and George.
 Martha had fed the eldest child, Arthur, with food laced with the acid.
 When he came down with a sore throat, she applied ‘medicine’ to his throat, making him worse.